 satellite NG-RAN

+LCS operation identifier: LCS operation, e.g. LPP, SLPP or Supplementary Services message pairs are identified by Routing identifier, which is allocated by AMF.
+AMF sends the Routing identifier to the UE with DL NAS TRANSPORT message.

 PRU ON/OFF state: This state is defined for a UE associated as a PRU with an LMF (i.e. after the successful completion of PRU association procedure).
 This state indicates whether the PRU functionality of the UE is activated (i.e. ON state) or deactivated (i.e. OFF state) while it is associated with an LMF.

 UE operating as PRU: From the UE perspective, a UE which supports PRU functionality and operates as PRU.
 From the network perspective, the UE allowed to operate as a PRU based on the UE subscription data and the PRU state is ON.